PinOut

-PinOut is a pinball video game developed by the Swedish indie game studio Mediocre.
-It was released in October 2016 for Android and iOS.
-The goal of the game is to propel a ball as far as possible before time runs out.
+PinOut is a 2016 pinball video game developed and published by the Swedish indie game studio Mediocre.
+It was released on 27 October 2016 for Android and iOS devices.
+The goal of the game is to propel a ball in the pin machine as far as possible before time runs out.
 After the first seven levels the endless mode begins.

 Gameplay

 The game has the basic appearance of a conventional pinball game, with a rolling ball propelled upward on the play field by hitting it with flippers.
 However, unlike a conventional pinball game, the play field extends upwards endlessly.
 The display follows the ball as it moves.
 Multiple flippers are placed throughout the play field.
 There is no drain; play is limited by a timer.
 The challenge is to go as far as possible up the play field, within the available time.

 The player controls the flippers by tapping the left or right of the screen.
 The player can also hold the flippers to "catch" the ball, for a more precise shot.

 To gain additional time, the player can hit glowing dots with the ball, gaining 1 second per dot.
 If the time runs out, the game ends.
 There are ten checkpoints in the game.
 With an in-app purchase, the player can enable restarting from past checkpoints, restoring their progress to that point.
 Otherwise, players must start at the beginning.

 If the player makes it past the main play fields, there is an "Overtime" mode, where the player keeps playing the same course until time expires.